BetterCorp/better-service-base/documentation/README.md

 - run the docker image with the required configuration.

-Look at [Plugins](/Plugins) for the already made list of plugins and how to use them
+Look at the [Market](/Market) for a list of active plugins and how to use them